Get Course Credit for Your Work

 Yes!
 Optional semester credit hours of graduate-level continuing education credit are available through the Colorado School of Mines Teacher Enhancement Program.

-All courses offered through the Citizen Science Academy are eligible for two (2) continuing education credits.
+Courses offered through the Citizen Science Academy are eligible for two (four-week courses) or one (two-week courses) continuing education credits.

 How do the optional Colorado School of Mines (CSM) continuing education credits differ from traditional university or college credits?